Gertrude Kerbis

-Gertrude Lempp Kerbis (1926 - June 14, 2016) was an American modernist architect.
+Gertrude Lempp Kerbis (august 23,1926 - June 14, 2016) was an American modernist architect.
 Kerbis' education includes studying at Wright Junior College, University of Wisconsin, University of Illinois, Harvard University, and Illinois Institute of Technology.
 She studied under and worked for several significant modernists of her day, including Walter Gropius, Ludwig Mies Van Der Rohe, and Carl Koch.
 Kerbis worked at Skidmore, Ownings & Merrill and C.F.
 Murphy Associates before establishing her own firm, Lempp Kerbis, in Chicago 1967.
 Her work entails that interior design can also be viewed as architecture and not just the aesthetic of a space.
-She was a lead designer in several major works of American modernism, including the Lustron house for a MoMA competition, Mitchell Hall at the US Air Force Academy, the Seven Continents Restaurant at the O'Hare International Airport Rotunda, and the Skokie Public Library in Skokie, IL.
-Kerbis founded the Chicago Women in Architecture group in 1973.
+She was a lead designer in several major works of American modernism, including the Lustron house for a MoMA competition, Mitchell Hall at the US Air Force Academy, the Seven Continents Restaurant at the O'Hare International Airport Rotunda, and the Skokie Public Library in Skokie, Illinois.
+Kerbis founded the Chicago Women in Architecture group in 1974.
 She was a member of the American Institute of Architects, and notably became an AIA Fellow in 1970.

 Life and education

 Gertrude Lempp Kerbis was born and raised in the Northwest side of Chicago, Illinois.
 Her parents, Eugene and Emma Lempp, were working class immigrants from southern Germany and Belarus, respectively.
 Growing up, Kerbis attended Chicago public schools and graduated from Foreman High School.
-She attended Wright Junior College and then transferred to the University of Wisconsin-Madison when her family temporarily moved to Wisconsin.
+She attended Wright Junior College and then transferred to the University of Wisconsin–Madison when her family temporarily moved to Wisconsin.
 Kerbis was inspired to pursue architecture after reading an article on Frank Lloyd Wright and then visiting Taliesin East.
-At the time, there was no architecture program at the University of Wisconsin so Kerbis transferred to the University of Illinois, where she studied architectural engineering and received her BS in 1948.
+At the time, there was no architecture program at the University of Wisconsin so Kerbis transferred to the School of Architecture at the University of Illinois Urbana-Champaign, where she studied architectural engineering and received her BS in 1948.
 She went on to study architecture at the Harvard Graduate School of Design under Walter Gropius.
 Kerbis moved back to Chicago to study architecture at the Illinois Institute of Technology (IIT) under Ludwig Mies van der Rohe, receiving her master's degree in 1954.
 While attending IIT she met Walter Peterhans and they got married and had a son named Julian.
 They divorced a short while after, and she later remarried tennis professional Donald Kerbis, who had a daughter named Lisa from a previous marriage.
 Together they had a daughter named Kim.